mcbanana3/Lane-Change-Assist-System-Using-BSM-And-AEB/README.md

 - Tune speed thresholds and duty cycles to match your motor driver and chassis.
 - Adjust the lane-change duty cycle balance for smoother turns.
+- Change ramp step/delay values to get the braking/accel feel you want.
 - Increase ultrasonic sample count or timeouts for noisy environments.

 ## Troubleshooting